 A Rompler is a sampler that generally includes multi-velocity recordings designed to give greater and more natural pitch control than using a single sample in a sampler.
 Romplers are generally included in the majority of DAWs, they have a great ability to give quick but great-sounding results.

 Video sequencing compatibility

-The only DAW I recommend for syncing audio to video is Nuendo.
-It's not video editing software but it works great for syncing audio with a video timeline.
-If you're wanting a more video package then I would recommend a video editing suit, however, if you need to take the audio further then Nuendo is great.
+The only DAW I would recommend for syncing audio to video is Nuendo.
+It's not a video editing software, but it works great for syncing audio with a video timeline.
+If you're wanting more video capabilities then I would recommend using a video editing suite such as Adobe Premiere Pro, however, if you spend a lot of time sound designing to video then Nuendo is a great DAW for this.